aerospike/aerospike-backup-service/README.md

 ## FAQ

-### What happens when a backup doesn’t finish before another starts?
+### What happens when a backup doesn’t finish before another starts (for the same routine)?

-The service will skip the next startup until the previous backup run is completed.
+- **Full Backups:**
+  - Full backups cannot overlap.
+If a scheduled full backup is due to start but the previous one is still running, the new backup is skipped entirely.
+It is not queued but will wait for the next scheduled execution.
+  - Full backups always take priority over incremental backups.
+If an incremental backup is running when a full backup is scheduled, the full backup will start as planned, and the incremental backup will continue running without interruption.

+- **Incremental Backups:**
+  - Incremental backups are skipped if any other backup (full or incremental) is still running.
+  - Incremental backups will not run until at least one full backup has been successfully completed.

 ### Can multiple backup routines be performed simultaneously?

-The service uses the [asbackup](https://github.com/aerospike/aerospike-tools-backup) shared library, which is not currently thread safe.
-Given this limitation, backup routines are performed in sequence.
+Yes, multiple backup routines can run in parallel.
+Furthermore, it is possible to back up different namespaces from the same cluster using separate routines with different schedules, all running simultaneously.

+To manage resource utilization, you can configure the `cluster.max-parallel-scans` property to limit the number of read threads operating on a single cluster.

 ### Which storage providers are supported?

-The backup service supports AWS S3 or compatible (such as MinIO) and local storage.
+The backup service supports the following storage providers:

-## Known Issues

-* The service may crash if an invalid S3 backup key is provided during configuration.
+- **AWS S3** (or compatible services such as MinIO)
+- **Microsoft Azure**
+- **Google Cloud Storage**
+- **Local storage** (files stored on the same machine where the backup service is running)

 ## Example requests and responses